 As it happens, Scrivener is one of those apps that already is supported by Crossover.
 So, you just search for it and click install, then follow the prompts.
 Crossover will even download the Scrivener installation file for you, so you don’t even have to do that (although currently it’s not the most recent.
 More on that later).

-Now, fair warning: the installation does take quite a bit longer than it does on a regular Windows, primarily because there are several other Windows packages that are installed before Scrivener is actually installed.
+Now, fair warning: the installation does take quite a bit longer than it does on a regular Windows, primarily because there are several other Windows packages that are installed before Scrivener is actually installed, several of which are not documented below.
 Here’s a quick run-through of what you can expect during the installation process.

 There you have it, Scrivener is installed on your Chromebook.